Automated Unit testing with codity

 pip install pytest pytest-cov

-# Install all requirements.txt files found
+# Install from all requirements.txt files found

 while IFS= read -r -d '' reqfile; do